Pacific Southwest, Region 9: Superfund

 Investigation and Cleanup Activities

 In 1983, the AF initiated the Installation Restoration Program (IRP), now the Environmental Restoration Program (ERP), to investigate the nature and extent of hazardous waste releases to the environment.
 Travis AFB was placed on the National Priorities List (NPL) in 1989.
 Initially, Travis Air Force Base was treated as a single investigative area with one comprehensive cleanup schedule.
 Over time, several operable units were created to address cleanup of the soil and groundwater sites more efficiently: East Industrial Area (EIOU), West Industrial Area (WIOU), Northeast Corner (NOU), and West/Annexes/Basewide (WABOU).
 The EIOU, WIOU, and NOU were combined in 1995 into the composite North, East, West Industrial Operable Unit (NEWIOU) to save over $500,000 and a significant amount of time.
-Four Records of Decision have been established to address soils and interim groundwater at each OU.
+A Record of Decision (ROD) was completed in 2002 addressing soils at WABOU, and a ROD was completed in 2006 addressing soils, sediments and surface water for the NEWIOU.
+A Final Record of Decision addressing groundwater sites at both the NEWIOU and WABOU was completed in 2014.

 Between approximately 1983 and 1994, early efforts were conducted to assess the nature of environmental contamination at Travis AFB.
 Twenty-seven underground storage tanks were initially removed from the base in 1986.